Can I Get an fMRI Scan to Show That My Daughter Has Dyslexia?

 Unfortunately, brain scans can’t be used yet to “prove” that a child has dyslexia.
-The same is true for other learning and attention issues, such as ADHD.
+The same is true for other learning and thinking differences, such as

 But everyone’s brains don’t look the same.
 If you pick two random people off the street, their brain anatomy and brain function will not be identical, just as their faces are not identical.
 This kind of variation has to be well understood before it becomes clear how the dyslexic brain is truly different.